The 16-19 Bursary Fund: financial support for students in 2019-20

-Six years ago the Government introduced the 16-19 Bursary Fund to support young people in Post 16 education and training.
+The Government introduced the 16-19 Bursary Fund some years ago to support young people in Post 16 education and training.
 The purpose of the 16-19 Bursary Fund is to assist those aged 16-19 who are in full time education and who face financial barriers to participation because they are from lower income households or are disadvantaged in some way.

 The bursary has two elements: a grant or bursary of £1,200 a year for the most vulnerable young people who meet government set criteria and a discretionary fund for schools and colleges to distribute in ways that best fit the needs and circumstances of their students.
 It is up to the school to determine the assessment criteria for eligibility for the award of discretionary bursaries and the frequency of and conditions attached to payments of such awards.
 There is no set amount per student and the level of awards made each year depends on the number of applicants.

 Accessing the Bursary Fund at The Polesworth School Sixth Form @ Tomlinson Hall

 To be eligible to receive a 16-19 Bursary in the 2019-20 academic year, a student must be registered on a full-time course at The Polesworth School Sixth Form @ Tomlinson Hall, meet government set residency criteria and be aged 16 or over and under 19 on 31st August 2019.
 Where a student turns 19 during the programme of study, he/she can continue to be supported until the end of the academic year once an award has been granted.